 One day he’s coming—O, glorious day!

 April is a special month for our local church.
-Each April, we ask individuals and families for a special Resurrection Offering.
+Each April, we ask individuals and families for a Resurrection Offering.
 This yearly investment is a way of affirming our belief in the power of our resurrected Lord to change lives.
-If you’d like to participate in this Resurrection Offering, you can give here.
-In twenty-first century America, it takes more than good intentions.
-It takes real money to do real ministry and I would greatly appreciate your help.
+If you’d like to participate in this Resurrection Offering, you can give it here.
+In twenty-first-century America, it takes more than good intentions.
+It takes real money to do real ministry, and I greatly appreciate your help.